ipdk-io/stratum-deps/docs/building-acc-target-deps.md

 - The `--dry-run` (`-n`) option displays the parameter values without running CMake

-The script normally does a minimal build, containing just the components needed for cross-compilation.
-Specify the `--full` parameter if you want to build all the libraries.

 ### Host build environment

 The Host and Target build environments are mutually incompatible.
 You must ensure that the [ACC build environment](defining-acc-environment.md) is undefined when you build the Host dependencies.

 ### User build